-Annual Plan for July 2018 to June 2019
+DATE: April 3, 2019

+TO: Aging and Adult Services Commission

+FROM: Department of Aging and Adult Services (DAAS)

+Shireen McSpadden, Executive Director

+Carrie Wong, Director, Long Term Care (LTC) Operations

 SUBJECT: Community Living Fund (CLF) Program for Case Management and Purchase of Resources and Services

-FROM: Department of Aging and Adult Services (DAAS) Shireen McSpadden, Executive Director Carrie Wong, Director, Long Term Care (LTC) Operations

-TO: Aging and Adult Services Commission

-DATE: May 2, 2018
+Annual Plan for July 2019 to June 2020

 Section 10.100-12 of the San Francisco Administrative Code created the Community Living Fund (CLF) to fund aging in place and community placement alternatives for individuals who may otherwise require care within an institution.
 The Administrative Code requires that the Department of Aging and Adult Services prepare a CLF Annual Plan that will be submitted to the Aging and Adult Services Commission after a public hearing process, which will have input from the Department of Public Health (DPH) and the Long Term Care Coordinating Council (LTCCC).
-Attached is the CLF Annual Plan for FY 18/19, which has been prepared by the Department of Aging and Adult Services (DAAS) for the continuing implementation of the CLF Program.
+Attached is the CLF Annual Plan for FY 19/20, which has been prepared by the Department of Aging and Adult Services (DAAS) for the continuing implementation of the CLF Program.